LGB Alliance: Gender identity

+LGB Alliance states it "promotes and defends the rights of LGB people" on the basis of sex, rather than gender or gender identity.
+They regard the promotion of the concept of gender identity as a threat to LGB rights.

 Co-founder Bev Jackson said that lesbians are in danger of extinction due to disproportionate focus on transgender issues in schools: "At school, in university, it is so uncommon, it is the bottom of the heap.
 Becoming trans is now considered the brave option."
 She also voiced concern that "If you do not accept that everyone has a gender identity then you are automatically labelled transphobic which means you can no longer discuss women's lives and what's happening to lesbians.
 We are increasingly discovering that lesbians are no longer welcome in the LGBTQ+ world, which is astonishing."

 Jackson has said, "Lesbians don't have penises.
 A lesbian is a biological woman who is attracted to another biological woman.
 That's obvious.
 Or at least it was obvious until a few years ago."

 Conversion therapy

 LGB Alliance has opposed the inclusion of transgender people in legislation banning conversion therapy.
 The LGB Alliance claims that affirmation-based therapy for transgender youth is gay conversion therapy and that campaigns to ban conversion therapy for transgender people are "being used as political cover to promote an affirmation-only approach to gender identity".